Universal-Team/db/docs/_3ds/wifimanager.md

 systems:
 - 3DS
 title: WifiManager
-update_notes: '<p>Fixes a bug introduced in the last release, sorry!
+update_notes: '<p dir="auto">Fixes a bug introduced in the last release, sorry!
 The backup list would disappear if you didnt have enough of them.<br>

   Also adds a touchscreen button for the password visibility toggle, and instructions!
   Just hold SELECT and they will appear on the top screen!</p>

-  <p>QR code to the cia:<br>
+  <p dir="auto">QR code to the cia:<br>

   <a target="_blank" rel="noopener noreferrer" href="https://user-images.githubusercontent.com/16072534/34965250-f751cc9a-fa52-11e7-81cb-826bedeaa94d.png"><img
   src="https://user-images.githubusercontent.com/16072534/34965250-f751cc9a-fa52-11e7-81cb-826bedeaa94d.png"